Dana – The Practice of Generosity

 Your generous support is needed!
 You may or may not be aware that the teachers for this retreat are solely supported by the generosity of the students.
 Registration fees for this retreat cover solely the administrative expenses.
 None of these fees go to the teachers.

 At the end of the retreat you will be given the opportunity to offer Dana so the teachers may continue their dharma work.
-We cannot recommend an amount to donate as the teachings are considered priceless.
 It is suggested that your offering be made from a place of reflection and with consideration of your financial situation.

 To register your interest for this retreat, please Click Here.